This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Can you freeze it?

 Yes!
 Use a freezer safe container in any size, ideally in the amount you plan on using later.
 Defrost gently in the refrigerator.

 If you need warm hemp milk for a recipe, heat it gently to avoid separation.
 Use the stovetop on low heat, stirring frequently, or a microwave on very low heat.

 Just like other keto milks, you can use hemp milk in so many ways!

-- Cereal – Pour hemp milk over keto granola, pancake cereal, or pre-made keto cereal for a satisfying breakfast.
+- Cereal – Pour hemp milk over keto granola, homemade keto cereal, or pre-made keto cereal for a satisfying breakfast.